Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 ## Deployment

-1. Choose a unique name with 3 or more non special characters.
-It will be used as prefix of name of all Azure resources.
-If the name is already used, the deployment will fail since the URLs must be unique.
-The name will be converted to lowercase.
+1. Choose a name that is between 3 and 16 characters in length.
+This string will be used as a prefix for all service names and URLs.
+Special characters will be removed and only the first 16 positions will be considered.
 Please check the **Mandatory Parameters** section below for more details.

 1. If you don't want to deploy to the default subscription, get the subscription id from the Azure Portal.
 Please check the **Mandatory Parameters** section below for more details